FRC1257/robotics-training/docs/frc/1-Basics/3-Pneumatics.md

 A solenoid is a device that essentially converts certain electrical signals into control of the air going into a *cylinder*.
 The types of solenoids include *single* and *double*: a single solenoid has a default position (e.g. cylinder retracted) that changes only when voltage is supplied (cylinded extended).
 When voltage is removed, the extended cylinder then retracts.
 Say that at the end of a match we have an intake mechanism with two single-acting cylinders extended while connected to single solenoids.
 Once the robot stops commanding/powering the solenoids, the cylinders will gradually return to their default positions.

 On the other hand, a double solenoid has two solenoids, and when we apply voltage to just one of them, the cylinder shifts in the corresponding direction.
-The double solenoid works like a light switch--the solenoid will use power to go to one position, but will stay there until the opposite solenoid is powered, thus flipping the "switch."
+The double solenoid works like a toggle -- the solenoid will use power to go to one position, but will stay there until the opposite solenoid is powered.

 1257 used *three-way, two-position* solenoids in their 2019 climb system.
 Along with the capabilities of a basic double solenoid, this device allows air to act on both sides/directions simultaneously, such that the cylinder can be "frozen" in a position.